alangibson27/plus-f/site/content/emulator.md

 ### Computer menu

 * Reset: Reset the Emulator (just like pulling the plug out and putting it back in again).
+* Host Joystick: Select this option to emulate a Sinclair 1 joystick through the keyboard.
+Controls are not redefinable and are fixed to the conventional ones below:
+    * Q: Up
+    * A: Down
+    * O: Left
+    * P: Right
+    * M: Fire
+* Model: Choose the model of Spectrum to emulate, either 48k or +2.
+Changing the model will reset the Emulator.
 * Speed: Choose the speed the Emulator runs at:
     * Normal: The same speed as a real Spectrum.
     * Fast: 1.5 times the speed of a real Spectrum.